zubinchopra/portaldocs/portal-sdk/templates/top-extensions-localization-globalization.md

 #### Formatting strings according to locale

-The [Azure Portal Globalization API Formatters](portalfx-localization-globalization.md) enables you to easily format numbers, currencies, and dates for different cultures in JavaScript.
+The [Azure Portal Globalization API Formatters](portalfx-globalization.md) enables you to easily format numbers, currencies, and dates for different cultures in JavaScript.

-This is exposed publically through the module "MsPortalFx/Globalization"
+This is exposed publicly through the module "MsPortalFx/Globalization"

 ```ts